GENIE-MC-Community/lamp/README.md

 # READ ME FIRST!

-It is a good idea to use a tagged version of GENIESupport.
+It is a good idea to use a tagged version of the `lamp`.
 The latest recommended tag is `R-2_8_6.4`.
 Use the following command to check it out (and read below for more if you're really interested).
-After cloning the repository, `cd` into the `GENIESupport` directory and
+After cloning the repository, `cd` into the `lamp` directory and run:
-run:

     git checkout -b R-2_8_6.4-br R-2_8_6.4